Ankr-network/ankr-docs/pages/staking/for-integrators/smart-contract-api/matic-api.md

 #### `averagePercentageRate(uint256 day)`

-Gets the APR for aMATICb or aMATICc.
+Gets the APR for aMATICb or ankrMATIC.

 The formula is best expressed by an example.